MRtrix3/mrtrix3/docs/reference/commands/dwi2mask.rst

 Synopsis
 --------

-Use the Synthstrip heuristic (based on skull-stripping method)
+Use the FreeSurfer Synthstrip method on the mean b=0 image

 Usage
 -----